 Text for editing, demo edit 5

 Reactive oxygen species (ROS) are highly reactive chemicals often associated with escalating warfare between pathogens and their hosts.
-For example, ROS are integral to biological defenses, such as the respiratory burst in phagocytes of animals and programmed cell death in plants, to ward off microbial infections.
-In a landmark study, published in the journal Plant Cell, Tanaka and colleagues recently uncovered an additional role for ROS as “regulators of symbiosis.”
+For example, ROS are integral to biological defenses—such as the respiratory burst in phagocytes of animals and programmed cell death in plants—that ward off microbial invaders.
+In a landmark 2006 study, published in the journal Plant Cell, Tanaka and colleagues uncovered an additional role for ROS as “regulators of symbiosis.”

-The team studied a symbiosis between perennial rygrass (Lolium perenne) and a fungus (Epichloë festucae) that lives endophytically (i.e., inside) the grass.
-The mycelium of this fungus—composed of cells called “hyphae”—colonizes all leaves of the plant, but the hyphae sprout only sparsely in tissues, never breach cell walls or membranes, and grow in perfect synchrony with the leaves of its plant host.
-This exquisite harmonization of fungal and plant growth directs resources to the production of fungal toxins that protect the symbiosis from herbivores.
-But how this harmonization is achieved and what its underlying mechanisms are have remained a mystery.
+The team studied a symbiosis between perennial rygrass (Lolium perenne) and a fungus (Epichloë festucae) that lives inside the grass.
+The fungus grows in perfect synchrony with the plant host, colonizing all its leaves, but never breaching its cell walls or membranes,.
+This plant, in turn, directs resources to the fungal which produces toxins that protect both species from herbivores.
+But until Tanaka, the mechanisms underlying this exquisite harmonization have remained a mystery.

-To address this question, Tanaka and coworkers generated random mutations in the E. festucae genome.
-They used a method called insertional mutagenesis, in which DNA pieces are randomly inserted into the fungal genome in the hope of disrupting a gene resulting in observable growth changes in symbioses with these fungal mutants.
-They indeed found a mutant showing a highly unusual growth pattern: unlike the synchronous growth of the wild-type fungus, the mutant hyphae showed profuse and abundant proliferation throughout the grass.
-Moreover, plants infected by this mutant showed poor growth and often died.
+To address this question, Tanaka and coworkers randomly inserted pieces of DNA into the fungal genome (a method called insertional mutagenesis), i in the hopes of disrupting genes critical to symbiosis.
+Indeed They found a mutant strain with a highly unusual growth pattern: the mutant fungal cells grew profusely throughout the grass, whereas infected plants grew poorly and often died.

-This set the stage for the next step: finding the genetic change that had caused these aberrations.
-Using molecular genetics tools, the researchers homed in on the gene the DNA insertion had disrupted.
-Surprisingly, only a single integration event had caused this abnormal growth mutant—it had disrupted a fungal gene the researchers named noxA.

-To get an idea of what the encoded protein (NoxA) does, the team first compared its sequence with those of enzymes with known activities.
-They noticed that NoxA was very similar to NADPH oxidases, enzymes that are often involved in generating ROS in cells.
+Using molecular genetics tools, the researchers found that an insertional event in a single gene had caused the aberrant growth —The researchers named the gene noxA.
+When they compared its sequence with those of enzymes with known activities,they noticed that NoxA was very similar to NADPH oxidases, enzymes that generate ROS.

-Indeed, when the researchers next looked at ROS production in the plant, they observed that ROS accumulated only in plants infected by the wild-type fungus and not in those infected by the noxA-disrupted mutant fungus.
-This confirmed that NoxA is involved in ROS production required for proper functioning of the symbiosis.
+Further testing revealed that ROS accumulates in plants infected by the wild-type fungus, but not those infected by the noxAmutants .
+The scientists concluded that ROS is a critical player in the symbiosis.

-The study by Tanaka and colleagues raises tantalizing questions.
-Chief among them is what the mechanism is through which ROS help maintain a functional symbiosis.
-The researchers suggest that ROS could be involved in establishing physical connections between the cell walls of the plant and fungus.
-Alternatively, ROS may play a role in symbiotic signaling: their short half-life predisposes them for cellular communication, perhaps facilitating an interspecies “Morse code” that helps maintain the symbiosis.
+How ROS enables symbiosis remaines an open question.
+Tanaka’s team speculated that ROS may be involved in establishing physical connections between the cell walls of the plant and fungus.
+Alternatively, ROS may play a role in symbiotic signaling; their short half-life predisposes them for cellular communication, perhaps facilitating an interspecies “Morse code” that helps maintain the symbiosis.
 If so, identifying the plant sensor and signaling pathways involved could provide deeper insights into how plants recognize and interact with beneficial symbionts and can distinguish them from pathogens.